 Overview

-Tycho BH-DG Systematic Trading UCITS Fund employs a systematic, medium-term trend following strategy to deliver persistent, non-correlated and positively skewed alpha in a range of economic environments.
+Tycho DG Systematic Trading UCITS Fund employs a systematic, medium-term trend following strategy to deliver persistent, non-correlated and positively skewed alpha in a range of economic environments.

 Strategy & Manager